Christ myth theory: Mainstream view

 According to Gregory A. Boyd and Paul Rhodes Eddy modern biblical scholarship notes that "Paul has relatively little to say on the biographical information of Jesus" compared to the Gospels.
 However, Paul was "a recent contemporary" of Jesus. and he alludes to some aspects of Jesus' life in the letters.
-Paul's letters state that he knew eyewitnesses of Jesus including his close disciples and Jesus' brother James going as far back as 36 CE.
+Paul's letters states that he knew eyewitnesses of Jesus including his close disciples and Jesus' brother James going as far back as 36 CE.
+Paul and other sources enumerate that Jesus had siblings named James, Joseph, Symeon, and Jude.

 Paul viewed Jesus as being a descendant of David, having an upbringing in the Jewish Law, gathering disciples, involved in the Last Supper, being betrayed, being executed, and resurrecting.
 The early references by Paul about the life of Jesus support that Jesus existed and that Paul had a general interest in his life.
 According to Christopher Tuckett, "[e]ven if we had no other sources, we could still infer some things about Jesus from Paul's letters" such that he was a Jew with siblings, and that he was a preacher who was executed.